-The furniture and clocks department, catalogued by specialist Jeremy Lamond, has grown steadily over the years and enjoyed some spectacular results including the discovery in Berriew and subsequent sale of an A.W.N.
-Pugin ‘octagon’ table by Crace for £185,000, a George I scarlet and gilt japanned double domed bureau cabinet for £120,000 and an Edward Godwin ‘Smallhythe’ table for £40,000.
+The furniture and clocks department, catalogued by the head of department, Gerry Berwyn-Jones and ably assisted by Alexander Clement, has grown steadily over the years and enjoyed some spectacular results.
+These include the discovery in Berriew and subsequent sale of an A.W.N.
+Pugin ‘octagon’ table by Crace for £185,000, a George I scarlet and gilt japanned, double domed bureau cabinet for £120,000 and an Edward Godwin ‘Smallhythe’ table for £40,000.

 We offer free auction advice and estimates, without obligation, to help you decide whether or not to sell at auction.